-Teaching learn to swim to any age group follows certain basic principles.
-They include; water familiarisation, breath control, submersion, free floating, prolusion and breathing.
+Teaching infants swimming skills, and many other age groups, follows certain basic principles.
+They include; water familiarisation, breath control, submersion, free-floating, prolusion and breathing.
 It is important that these learn to swim principles are followed meticulously to maximise results.
-Tyring to force or hurry the learn-to-swim process will result in poor swimming skills.
+Trying to force or hurry the learn-to-swim process will result in poor swimming skills.

 When can we start the learn-to-swim process?